Zakintaliban/ilmatrix/docs/ILMATRIX_Documentation.md

 # ILMATRIX — Documentation

 ILMATRIX is an AI-powered study companion for university students.
-It helps explain materials, answer or generate MCQ quizzes with deterministic grading, draft forum replies, prepare for exams responsibly, chat about context, and practice via auto-generated flashcards — all centered on your uploaded materials.
+It helps explain materials, answer or generate MCQ quizzes with deterministic grading, draft forum replies, prepare for exams responsibly, chat about context, and practice via auto-generated flashcards — all centered on your uploaded materi## 8) Extraction Support

-Brand: ILMATRIX
+**Extraction Architecture**: Managed by `ExtractionService` with proper concurrency controls and resource cleanup.

+- **PDF**:## 13) FAQ (Concise)

+- Q: Do I need an account?
+  - A: For local usage, no. For public deployments, you may add auth.
+- Q: How private are my uploads?
+  - A: Files are processed for study purposes and stored temporarily as extracted text (.txt), and by default auto‑deleted after ~60 minutes (configurable via MATERIAL_TTL_MINUTES).
+Review and customize retention for your deployment.
+- Q: Can it handle photos/screenshots of slides?
+  - A: Yes, via OCR (tesseract.js), but clarity and contrast improve results.
+- Q: Which models are used?
+  - A: Groq with Meta Llama models (configurable).
+- Q: Why do tests sometimes hang?
+  - A: Fixed in current version with proper `unref()` timers and explicit cleanup hooks.
+Background tasks no longer prevent test process exit.
+- Q: How do I run specific tests?
+  - A: Use `npm run test:services` for unit tests or `npm run test:smoke` for integration tests.t configured with fonts and CMaps; supports local and serverless paths.
+PDF extraction is concurrency‑limited (EXTRACTION_CONCURRENCY, default 2) and frees resources eagerly (page.cleanup(), pdf.cleanup(), pdf.destroy(), loadingTask.destroy()) to prevent memory leaks.
+- **DOCX**: JSZip reads word/document.xml and related parts; converts XML to text
+- **PPTX**: JSZip reads ppt/slides/slideN.xml; extracts <a:t> runs as text
+- **Images (PNG/JPG)**: tesseract.js OCR; language fallback from "eng+ind" to "eng"; OCR runs with a hard timeout (OCR_TIMEOUT_MS, default 30000), each worker is terminated to avoid lingering threads, and OCR_CONCURRENCY limits parallel workers (default 1).
+- **TXT**: read as-is

+**Concurrency Management**: All extraction operations use p-limit pattern for resource control, implemented in `src/utils/concurrency.ts` and coordinated through `ExtractionService`.

+**Performance tips**:

+- Prefer textual PDFs over image-only for faster and cleaner extraction
+- Large DOCX/PPTX may need extra time; avoid extremely large uploads on serverless
-Primary audience: Students and educators
+- Extraction service automatically manages memory cleanup and prevents resource leaksd: ILMATRIX Primary audience: Students and educators
   Tech core: Hono.js API, Groq (Meta Llama models), PDF/DOCX/PPTX/OCR extraction, static Tailwind UI, Netlify-ready

 ## 1) Product Overview